Top 6 Indexing Options for Your Portfolio in 2025

 Final Thoughts

-Index investing has come a long way since it was first introduced by John Bogle in 1976, and its rise in popularity over the last decade has made it a more dynamic and exciting investment option for people of all ages and stages of their investment journey.
+Index investing has come a long way since it was first introduced by John Bogle in 1976.
+Its rise in popularity over the last couple of decades has made it a more accessible investment option for people of all ages and stages of their investment journey.

-For its incredibly low cost, diversification opportunities, ease of use, and earning potential, we highly recommend index investing as part of your portfolio.
+For its incredibly low cost, diversification opportunities, ease of use, and earning potential, I highly recommend index investing as part of your portfolio.

 DIY with index ETFs is likely the best option for ultra-low-cost investing, but also requires the investor to open a discount brokerage account and buy/sell ETF positions when rebalancing (except when going with an all-in-one ETF).

-If you are the type of investor who wants convenience over all else, then I would recommend an all-in-one ETF, or a Robo-advisor such as Wealthsimple for example.
-Those solutions work just fine with an automatic payment into the fund/account and the occasional review of your account.
+If you are the type of investor who wants convenience over all else, then I would recommend an all-in-one ETF, or a Robo-advisor such as Justwealth for example.
+Those solutions work just fine with an automatic payment into the fund/account.
+It’s really by far the easiest way to take a piece of your paycheque and instantly convert it into a growing index-invested nest egg!

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!